- mindset 13

 It took me a while to comprehend how objects worked in Ruby.
 If I had to explain it to my younger self again, here’s how I would do it.

-Bottom Line — Specify a ruby version and RVM will automatically switch them for you when you open a different project.
+Bottom Line — Specify a ruby version and RVM will automatically switch when you open different projects.

 I wanted to show a link in a Rails application based on whether a person was

 I needed car data for a Ruby on Rails project.
 I found a GitHub repository where someone generously shared 14,000 rows of car model, makes, and year.